krmax44/Playify/README.md

 ## Playify

 Playify opens all Spotify links in Google Play Music, Amazon Music, YouTube or the GPMDP.
+[Watch the video](https://youtu.be/NNu1ZseYMt8)

 ### How it works